QT STEM: A Safe Space for LGBTQ+ Students in STEM at UCI

 “The goal of QT STEM is to build communities, build friendships and build connections between people who are queer in STEM, because we are one of the groups who really needs to feel like there are other people like us doing the same thing,” says Means.
 Recognizing the effects of intersectionality is also a central focus.
 “Having those conversations as well is very important to the club.”

-You can find QT STEM listed on the UCI LGBT Resource Center’s website under the LGBTQ+ Student Organizations tab, and most club communication happens via their Discord server.
-The club is also starting a Slack workspace to help them connect with graduate students and professors.
-Interested students and faculty can reach out for more information by emailing qtstemuci@gmail.com.
+You can find QT STEM listed on the UCI LGBT Resource Center’s website under the “Get Involved” tab (see LGBTQ+ Student Organizations).
+You can follow the club’s Instagram page, add club events to your Google calendar, or join their Discord server and mailing list.
+Interested students and faculty can also reach out for more information by emailing qtstemuci@gmail.com.

 With three of the five board members graduating in 2024, the club is looking for new members.
 “We want to increase our membership and find people interested in maintaining the space we’ve built,” says Means.
 Also, because this is a multidisciplinary club for students across all STEM-focused schools at UCI, there’s no one faculty advisor.
 However, the club is always looking for faculty involvement and support.